 Rutin is the main component observed, and quercetin is also present in an important concentration.

 Due to bacterial action, bee bread can have a different compound proportion.
-Thus, Bayran et al. have observed some compounds to be higher in bee pollen, such as caffeic acid, rutin, ethyl gallate, trans-ferulic acid, and myricetin, while and in other cases higher in bee bread: protocatechuic acid, p-coumaric acid, quercetin, 2,5-dihydroxybenzoic acid, kaempferol, gallic acid, chlorogenic acid, salicylic acid, luteolin, and isorhamnetin.
+Thus, Bayran et al. have observed some compounds to be higher in bee pollen, such as caffeic acid, rutin, ethyl gallate, trans-ferulic acid, and myricetin, and in other cases higher in bee bread: catechin, protocatechuic acid, p-coumaric acid, quercetin, 2,5-dihydroxybenzoic acid, kaempferol, gallic acid, chlorogenic acid, salicylic acid, luteolin, gentisic acid, and isorhamnetin.

 463g / 1 pound Bees Bread (Perga, Bienenbrot, Ambrosia) 2022 fresh,

-The presence of phenolic compounds and other ingredients are what give bee bread its antioxidant capacity.
-It has been described that bee bread has a similar or higher antioxidant capacity than honey
+The presence of phenolic compounds and other ingredients is what gives bee bread its antioxidant capacity.
+It has been described that bee bread has a similar or higher antioxidant capacity than honey or propolis.

 • TEAC (μmol of Trolox/g) from 46.13 to 76.38 (Trolox equivalent antioxidant capacity)